 - Change one or several of the configuration items mentioned above.
-An orange dot appears on the right next to the Environment menu, meaning that new elements must be deployed in order to be operational. - Select the Environment menu, and click on Deploy.
+An orange dot appears to the right of the Environment menu and the Environment icon in - the upper banner of the console turns orange .
+This means that new elements must be deployed in order to be operational. - Click on the Environment icon, or select the Environment menu, and click on Deploy.
 The orange dot disappears and the Deploy button turns gray until the next time the configuration is edited.